EU To Cut Russian Gas Use As Missiles Strike Ukraine - UrduPoint

 The decision to leave the ISS programme "has been made", Roscosmos chief Yury Borisov told Putin.

-- Strikes near Odessa - Meanwhile, fighting continued in Ukraine.
+- 'Difficult' winter - Meanwhile, fighting continued in Ukraine.
 Kyiv said Russian forces launched multiple missile strikes at targets on the Black Sea coast near the southern port city of Odessa and in Mykolaiv.

-The attacks come days after Russian strikes hit Odessa, calling into question a breakthrough deal to resume exports of grain from Ukraine, that have been disrupted by Moscow's invasion.
+The attacks come days after Russian strikes hit Odessa called into question a breakthrough deal to resume exports of grain from Ukraine, that have been disrupted by Moscow's invasion.

 Rescuers were working on the ground near Odessa where "residential buildings" near the coast were hit in the strikes, Ukraine's southern military command said on Facebook.